ansvu/how-to-deploy-sftp-server-nonroot-on-ocp/README.md

 ## Limitations When Run SSHD service non-root User

-- **Only user to run SSHD service can be used as sftp*** So if we create another user it wont allow it to use to DO sftp or authenticate As mentioned here from this link https://www.golinuxcloud.com/run-sshd-as-non-root-user-without-sudo/ I also created another from Dockerfile with ava user is used to run sshd, I also got denied as above link had stated as well.
+- **Only user to run SSHD service can be used as sftp***

+So if we create another user it wont allow it to use to DO sftp or authenticate As mentioned here from this link https://www.golinuxcloud.com/run-sshd-as-non-root-user-without-sudo/ I also created another from Dockerfile with ava user is used to run sshd, I also got denied as above link had stated as well.

-- **Can not used entrypoint script to create user based on configmap** The problem is if we create user using entrypoint, we can not create that user since useradd or groupadd wont allow to update to /etc/group or /etc/passwd.
+- **Can not used entrypoint script to create user based on configmap**

+The problem is if we create user using entrypoint, we can not create that user since useradd or groupadd wont allow to update to /etc/group or /etc/passwd.
 So it means, we can only create user/setpasswd during Dockerfile image build!!!

-- **Another Limitation is can not set chpasswd -e for this user*** It allowed to change/update with encrypted password but when using sftp to upload/authenticate, it got denied, from /etc/shadow, the contents shown weird
+- **Another Limitation is can not set chpasswd -e for this user**

+It allowed to change/update with encrypted password but when using sftp to upload/authenticate, it got denied, from /etc/shadow, the contents shown weird

 **Note: if someone can advice and have WA, that would be great!!!!**

+## All above steps can be compiled or done in helm chart
+- If needed I can make a helm chart to it can be simplified the the deployment
+- Since it has limitations, this repository can be used as starting point for further idea/enhancement
+- Thanks to the blogs and google for all info!